replit/replit.github.io/classrooms/webhooks.md

 Please note that both classroom owners and teacher assistants can edit webhook settings.

 If a webhook fails, it will try again for a total of 10 times, waiting about 10 seconds between each try.
+Please make sure that your route responds with a 2xx HTTP code so that it doesn't try again (otherwise it will timeout and fail).
+The webhook will not retry routes that respond with 404s.

 Your secret key can be refreshed at any time.